Our progress

 Our main office, Swale House was first opened in the 1970’s.
 Since then, the availability of new technology has meant we’ve now got an opportunity to improve its efficiency, helping to reduce the council’s impact on climate change.

-- Some internal alterations to facilitate renting out space to external parties
+- Internal alteration to facilitate renting out space to external parties

 Master’s House